BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_3_Creating_a_Raw_Transaction_with_Named_Arguments.md

 ```
 alias bitcoin-cli="bitcoin-cli -named"
 ```
-As usual, that's for your ease of use, but we'll continue using the whole commands, to maintain clarity.
+As usual, that's for your ease of use, but we'll continue using the whole commands  to maintain clarity.

 ## Test Out a Named Argument

-To learn what the names are for the arguments of a command, just look at `bitcoin-cli help`.
+To learn what the names are for the arguments of a command, consult `bitcoin-cli help`.
 It will list the arguments in their proper order, but will now also give names for each of them.

-For example, `bitcoin-cli getbalance` lists the following arguments:
+For example, `bitcoin-cli help getbalance` lists these arguments:

    1. account
    2. minconf
    3. include watchonly

-The following shows a traditional, unintuitive usage of `getbalance` with `minconf`:
+The following shows a traditional, unintuitive usage of `getbalance` using the minimum confirmation argument:
 ```
 $ bitcoin-cli getbalance "*" 1
 ```
-With named arguments you can now call it like this, which improves clarities and minimizes mistakes:
+With named arguments, you can clarify what you're doing, which also minimizes mistakes:
 ```
 $ bitcoin-cli -named getbalance account="*" minconf=1
 ```

 ## Test Out a Raw Transaction

-Here's what all the commands for sending a raw transaction would look like with named arguments:
+Here's what the commands for sending a raw transaction would look like with named arguments:
 ```
 $ utxo_txid=$(bitcoin-cli listunspent | jq -r '.[0] | .txid')
 $ utxo_vout=$(bitcoin-cli listunspent | jq -r '.[0] | .vout')
 $ recipient="n2eMqTT929pb1RDNuqEnxdaLau1rxy3efi"

 $ rawtxhex=$(bitcoin-cli -named createrawtransaction inputs='''[ { "txid": "'$utxo_txid'", "vout": '$utxo_vout' } ]''' outputs='''{ "'$recipient'": 0.7595 }''')
 $ bitcoin-cli -named decoderawtransaction hexstring=$rawtxhex
 {
   "txid": "f445f121085d98635f7302e641f815d1ca4ce70f0e1b03f144ad1661dc5e10e7",